jshi213/Smalt/README.md

 4. 'Like' the songs by preference, by clicking on the Heart on the right hand side and based on the number of likes from all the guests, it will show on the Host's playlist.

 ## Meeting Minutes

+The following are records of our Meeting Minutes we stored on our shared Project Google Drive folder.

 ### 01/04/21 - Zoom meeting
 * Decided on app layout
 * Made initial Figma wireframes
 * Discussed GitHub workflow
-* Spoke about how we would manage around timezone differences
+* Spoke about how we would manage around timezone differences and commitments outside of Uni
 * Made initial commit onto repo

 ### 07/04/21 - Zoom meeting